BeAPI/composer-scaffold-plugin/README.md

 ## 1 - Add to [Composer](http://composer.rarst.net/)

-- Add it to your project `composer required beapi/composer-scaffold-plugin`.
+- Add it to your project `composer require beapi/composer-scaffold-plugin`.

 ## 2 - Run command